 A new club, Union Sportive Toulouse, was formed in 1970, renamed Toulouse FC in 1979.
 After Ligue 1 promotion in 1981, and the arrival of international stars such as Yannick Stopyra and Dominique Rocheteau, TFC achieved high-place finishes and claimed a few scalps in Europe.

 A decade of inconsistency then followed before aeronautical entrepreneur Olivier Sadran bought the club in 2001.
 His money put TFC back into the frame, allowing former US Toulouse goalkeeper Élie Baup to build a formidable side that qualified for the Champions League in 2007.

-The same development programme that produced Fabien Barthez in the late 1980s was now bringing more young stars through, players who have kept TFC in Ligue 1 since.
+The same development programme that produced Fabien Barthez in the late 1980s brought more young stars through, managed to keep TFC in Ligue 1 – at least, until 2020.

 Toulouse-Biagnac Airport is 7km (four miles) west of town.
 City transport company tisséo runs the local network of a tramline, two-line metro and buses.
 A new branch of the T2 tramline runs every 15min from the airport via Arènes, terminating at the Palais de Justice near the stadium, journey times 20min and 30min respectively.

 A single journey is €1.70 (valid 1hr, or 1hr 30min from the airport), a day pass is €6.10, €12.20 for 3 days.
 There are machines at stations and stops, including the airport.
 You must validate the ticket each time on board the tram/bus or at the metro station, even day passes.

 Capitole Taxi (+33 5 34 250 250) charges €20-€25 from the airport to town.